 Root Canal Therapy in Odessa, Texas

 A common belief Odessa patients have is that extraction is the only option for a tooth with internal nerve damage.
-In some cases, Dr. Diais and Dr. Dayeh at Dental Solution, PA may recommend root canal treatment to save a tooth affected by decay or infection.
+In some cases, Dr. Diais, may recommend root canal treatment to save a tooth affected by decay or infection.
 Through this treatment option, the genuine function of your natural tooth is preserved without altering the rest of your smile.

 When Should You Consider Root Canal Treatment?

 The root canal is present inside each tooth, containing the nerves and living tissue, also known as dental pulp, which determines the health of your smile.
 Potentially irreversible damage can occur to these necessary components when decay and infection occur within this chamber.
 Infected pulp may be the result of a number of factors, including poor hygiene, cavities, or facial trauma, and can contribute to greater dental health concerns.
 Root canal treatment clears out sources of harm, conserving your natural dentition while preventing more serious issues from developing.

 Some of the patients to our Odessa dental practice were unaware they needed root canal treatment until undergoing a dental exam with Dr. Diais and Dr. Dayeh.
 While symptoms may not always be present, Dental Solution, PA recommends seeking immediate professional evaluation if you experience any of the following:

 • Injury or trauma to a tooth